Skip to main content

 But something that the Disney Princess discourse almost uniformly overlooks is how the brand manifests in two ways.
 (Actually, it manifests in like a bajillion different ways, but to keep some semblance of organization, let’s say they all fit into two major categories.)
 You have the films from Walt Disney Animated Studios, and then you have the merchandizing line of dolls, dresses, coloring books, backpacks, etc. featuring the heroines from said movies.

 These two branches are generally discussed interchangeably, and what you often get as a result is critics of the mythology using the behavior of the latter to make claims about the former.
-Perhaps the most common example of this is the argument that because the merchandise pushes hair styling, make-up, and dresses aspect so aggressively, the princess characters themselves have little or no personality or characterization and embody naught by the most antiquated of ideas of femininity.
+Perhaps the most common example of this is the argument that because the merchandise pushes hair styling, make-up, and dresses aspect so aggressively, the princess characters themselves have little or no personality or characterization and embody naught but the most antiquated ideas of femininity.

 This overlooks how many of the princess characters follow storylines that have them reject labels and positions that are prescribed to them because of their gender, things like turning away demeaning marriages or participating in traditionally masculine pursuits like exploring or fighting.
 Even something like Snow White and Cinderella choosing kindness and hope as evil forces seek to bring them down is in its way an act of defiance.

-The princesses are feminine, yes, but they embody a healthy, optimistic vision of girlhood where femininity is not linked to weakness, and this version of femininity covers a lot more than just wedding dresses or tiaras.
+The princesses are feminine, yes, but they embody a healthy, optimistic vision of girlhood where femininity is not linked to shame, and this version of femininity covers a lot more than just wedding dresses or tiaras.
 Characters like Belle, Cinderella, and Rapunzel are champions of kindness and gentleness, traits that, like the women that embody them, are generally deemed secondary or auxiliary.
 But in this sphere, they are made front and center.

 Again, the merchandising line is not always the best at representing this nuance.
 Mulan is almost always pictured in her matchmaker outfit because it's the pinkest thing she wears in the film, dancing around how Mulan is at her most miserable in this getup.
 This is also where you get things like dolls for Tiana paired with captions about how “all her life, Tiana wished to become a princess, and finally her wish came true,” a statement that outright contradicts Tiana’s characterization in her film.
 A part of her arc does entail her learning to appreciate the wisdom of fairy-tales, and she does end the film as a princess, but she is very much a princess on her own terms, having successfully opened up her own restaurant in New Orleans.
 Either way, princess-hood is not something she had wished for as a child, and this xeroxing dialogue that people like Orenstein sell their points on has to be what Walt feared would happen if he bundled the princesses into a singular brand.